Mauricio Pochettino says leaving Chelsea this summer 'would not be the end of the world'

 Mauricio Pochettino: "If we are happy then it's perfect, but it's not only if the owners are happy... you need to ask us also because maybe we are not happy and we need to split"; watch Nottingham Forest vs Chelsea live on Sky Sports from 5pm on Saturday; kick-off 5.30pm

-Mauricio Pochettino says "it would not be the end of the world" if he left Chelsea this summer.
+Mauricio Pochettino says "it would not be the end of the world" if he left Chelsea this summer, adding that his future will become clear "in one week".

-The Blues manager believes it is not just up to Chelsea's owners to make a decision on his future, and that he will also have a say on where he is next season.

 Speaking ahead of Chelsea's trip to Nottingham Forest, live on Sky Sports on Saturday, Pochettino stressed he is not unhappy in west London, but reiterated that he and his coaching team need to have a conversation with the club's hierarchy at the end of the campaign.